 Embedded Business Intelligence

 Software-as-a-service (SaaS) providers, particularly those in the B2B space, face mounting pressure to provide in-application business intelligence.
 Market forces, customer demand, and a need to free internal IT teams from reporting duties make acquiring analytics an imperative.
-But should you build that solution in house or buy business intelligence software from a third-party provider?
+But should you build it in house or buy a business intelligence software solution from a third-party provider?